CityOfNewYork/nyco-patterns/src/objects/map/map--multi.md

 p The <code>multi</code> map type accepts one or more GeoJSON layers.
-When a single layer is used, the menu (layer toggle links) is omitted. p In this example, zipcodes, neighborhoods, and boroughs are each individual GeoJSON Feature Collection objects.
-When you click a shape on the map, the information displayed in the popup is based on the <code>filterBy</code> attribute set for the layer. p To utilize this map, you must set <code>mapType: 'multi'</code> in your <code>config</code> object.
+When a single layer is set for this object, the menu (<code>nyco-map-menu</code>) is omitted. p In this example, zipcodes, neighborhoods, and boroughs are each individual GeoJSON Feature Collection objects.
+Click events on the polygon shapes in the map will display information based on the <code>filterBy</code> attribute set for the layer. p To utilize this map, set <code>mapType: 'multi'</code> in your <code>config</code> object.